ericwq/golangIDE/README.md

 ```

 - `proj-vol` is also your source code directory, which you don't need to access from native OS.
 It's faster comparing with shared one.
+- Check `% ls /usr/share/zoneinfo` to get the TZ value for your location.

 ## Reference